What Is Participative Leadership? (With Advantages)

 Participative leadership offers many advantages for an organization's leadership and group members:

-Members of the organization feel empowered when they get to participate in high-level decision making.
-They will be more likely to implement changes if they are part of the process of arriving at that decision.
+Members of the organization feel empowered when they participate in high-level decision-making.
+They can be more likely to implement changes if they are part of the decision process.
+Employees can also feel more confident in a company's decisions or changes if they can provide their input.

-Group members who feel they are part of a team will have higher morale than if they feel they are working in a vacuum.
-Participative leadership provides a deeper feeling of community to lower-level members of the group.
+Group members who feel they are part of a team can have higher morale than if they think they have limited influence.
+Participative leadership provides a deeper feeling of community to lower-level group members.
+This could create a more positive work environment where employees have higher morale and more motivation.
+It can also help increase employee retention for highly skilled employees.

 By introducing many voices and ideas to the discussion, leadership is more likely to receive creative and inventive thinking.
-Problems may be solved in ways leadership never anticipated with input from all levels of the organization.
+Teams may solve problems in ways leadership never anticipated with input from all levels of the organization.
+As each person's thoughts are unique, each person can also learn from others within an organization through this collaboration.

 Disadvantages of participative leadership